-The food and beverage sector is diverse and most projects come with their own set of challenges, but how you deal with them may potentially save you money, instead of costing you money.
+The food and beverage sector is diverse and most projects come with their own set of challenges.
 Improving techniques, products, quality, performance, or creating greener solutions all count toward an R&D tax credits claim.

-- Are you developing new methods of processing larger qualities of product, such as meat?
+– Are you developing new methods of processing larger quantities of product?

 – Are you improving processes to reduce microbial contamination during manufacturing?